 5.)
 Don’t fuck up the turkey.
 Seriously, even if you have to spend half your paycheck ordering that shit from Whole Foods, you don’t want to go all “Christmas Vacation” and have it blow up in your face.
 Spend the money.

 6.)
 Use candlelight.
 Everyone looks less stressed out, drunk, and/or ugly.
 Bonus: you don’t have to clean as much because no one can see anything.

 7.)
 Use paper products.
 Fancy ones from the party store.
 FORGET the good china.
 Someone will throw it at someone and break it and piss you off, and everyone will fight over doing dishes.
 May as well embrace your inner white trash and forget the environment.

 8.)
 PLAY MUSIC in the background.
 Find something neutral.
-Everyone will still complain about it, but less people will have to talk to each other.
+Everyone will still complain about it, but fewer people will have to interact.